Healthy Homes Assessment Tamatea

 Tamatea Moisture Ingress & Drainage

-Rental properties need to have effective drainage to eliminate storm water, surface water, and groundwater, with an appropriate outfall or runoff.
-Making sure that water has a proper place to go and that it isn’t allowed to remain beneath buildings is an essential part of maintaining your property’s dry.
+Rental properties need to have efficient drainage to eliminate floodwaters, surface water and ground water, which includes the proper outfall or runoff.
+Making sure that the water has a place to go and that it doesn’t sit beneath buildings is a vital aspect of making sure your property is dry.

-Alongside the drainage system that will prevent moisture from entering, if your property has an enclosed space between the floor and ground, a ground moisture barrier must be installed if it’s reasonably practicable to do so.
+Alongside a drainage system to prevent moisture ingress, if your rental is enclosed between your flooring and the ground, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.

-An underground moisture barrier generally a sheet of polythene that is placed over the ground, in order to block any moisture in the ground from getting into the structure.
-It also assists in preventing any damage to your underfloor insulation.
+The ground-moisture barrier typically made of polythene and is laid on top of the ground, to block any moisture in the ground from rising into the home.
+It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection